systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

 * The `boot-complete.target` target unit (see
   [`systemd.special(7)`](https://www.freedesktop.org/software/systemd/man/systemd.special.html))
-  serves as a generic extension point both for units that shall be considered necessary to consider a boot successful on one side (example:
-  `systemd-boot-check-no-failures.service` as described above), and units that want to act only if the boot is successful on the other (example:
-  `systemd-bless-boot.service` as described above).
+  serves as a generic extension point both for units that are necessary to consider a boot successful (example: `systemd-boot-check-no-failures.service` as described above), and units that want to act only if the boot is successful (example: `systemd-bless-boot.service` as described above).

 * The
   [`kernel-install(8)`](https://www.freedesktop.org/software/systemd/man/kernel-install.html)